Remote work principles and guidelines

 - Some staff report to two supervisors.
 Both supervisors should be involved in the planning conversation and should be asked to approve the RWA.

 - RWA schedules may be temporarily discontinued to address high-priority needs, such as peak operational periods, special events or projects, or if additional coverage is required due to staff absences or vacancies.
-Adequate notice and lead time will be provided.
+Adequate notice and lead time will be provided if possible.

-- Supervisors might require new employees to work 100% on campus during the training/evaluation period.
+- New employees are required to work 100% on campus during the training/evaluation period.

-- With rare exception, staff should schedule their remote workday Tuesday through Thursday.
+- Whenever possible, staff should schedule their remote workday Tuesday through Thursday.
 Mondays and Fridays are strongly discouraged for use in the RWA due to the high volume of student/visitor traffic on those days and our requirement to provide student services.
 Most hybrid RWAs will result in staff working standard office hours.

 - Staff working remotely should not ask on-campus staff to complete tasks on their behalf.
 If a position requires a daily presence on campus to complete on-campus tasks, that staff member should be present all week and would not be eligible for an RWA.